Juatin8/unity.Csharp/README.md

 # unity.Csharp
-Some C# code templates that make Game develop faster
+There are some C# code templates that faster your game or software engineering.